Euston Square tube station

-Euston Square (/ˈjuːstən ˈskwɛər/) is a London Underground station at the corner of Euston Road and Gower Street, just north of University College London - its main (south) entrance faces the tower of University College Hospital.
-The multi-interchange Euston station is beyond Euston Square Gardens, which is 250 m east from this station on Euston Road.
+Euston Square (/ˈjuːstən ˈskwɛər/) is a London Underground station, located at the corner of Euston Road and Gower Street, just north of University College London (UCL) - its main (south) entrance faces the tower of University College Hospital (UCH).
+The multi-interchange Euston station is beyond Euston Square Gardens, which is situated 250 m east from this station on Euston Road.

 Euston Square is on the Circle, Hammersmith & City and Metropolitan lines, between Great Portland Street and King's Cross St Pancras stations.
-It is located in London fare zone 1.
+It is in London fare zone 1.